jasonxue1/kindergarten-puzzle/README.md

 Rust + WASM puzzle viewer/editor for the browser, plus a Rust CLI that exports PNG blueprints from JSON specs.

 Web app: drag to move, Q/E rotate, F flip.
-Export PNG from the toolbar or via CLI.
+Export PNG from the toolbar.
 Language: English by default, switchable to Chinese in the UI.

 ## Project Layout